Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 Please, Fi’in, bring them back safely, he prayed now, and met Elbarto’s gaze with all the calmness he could muster

 “Now,” Elbarto said, turning to look across the wide expanse of flat ground, where Government House perched, a massive, sprawling building that had been the first habitation on the colony world.
 It had grown beyond that, exponentially, so it was the government offices, the center of learning, the center of healing and science and military activity.
-And in times of fear, it provided shelter for refugees, both in the multiple layers of building dug down deep into the butte, and even in the caves.
+And in times of fear, it provided shelter for refugees, in the multiple layers of building dug down deep into the butte.
 “Let’s see what we can do to frustrate the too-obvious minders the Council has set over us, shall we?”

 “Booby-traps and bombs and sleeping drugs in their food?”
 Edrian whispered, leaning closer and glancing toward Government House, as if he feared someone would come running from over six hundred meters away and slap them in restraints.